 If one of your battle groups is your buffing Leader/Hero and Gutrippas, another battle group should include at least one Man-Skewer Boltboy for the good range and chance to do a good amount of critical damage.
-What else you bring in the warband is up to you, but apart from the auto-include of a Pot-Grot for healing, you’re stuck with pretty sub-optimal options: a group of Hobgrot Slittas and a Hobgrot Boss can make for an alternative wrecking ball of attacks, but they’re a bit expensive and don’t synergize with the rest of your army, and all the melee Leaders you have access to are strong enough, and they can still cast Kunnin’ Attack, but why not have the extra abilities you get from Shamans and Murknobs?
+What else you bring in the warband is up to you, but apart from the auto-include of a Pot-Grot for healing, you’re stuck with pretty sub-optimal options: a group of Hobgrot Slittas and a Hobgrot Boss can make for an alternative wrecking ball of attacks, but they don’t synergize with the rest of your army, and all the melee Leaders you have access to are strong enough, and they can still cast Kunnin’ Attack, but why not have the extra abilities you get from Shaman and Murknob?

 Pros and Cons of the Kruleboyz Warband

-- A strong Leader Quad ability that doesn’t require a high quad roll
++ A strong Quad ability that doesn’t require a high Quad roll

 Some fun thematic warbands for the Kruleboyz